liuworkgit/SimpleTimerApp/README.md

-# SimpleTimerApp
+# One Hour Timer App
-A simple approximation of a timer that can count down from 59 minutes and 59 seconds.
+An approximation of a timer that can count down from 59 minutes and 59 seconds.

-This project was made to test out different Java features and improve my understanding of exception handling, test writing, and using the Junit testing library.
+This project was made to understand the following:
+- How exception handling works in a small program
+- Test-driven development
+- The downloading and implementation of the Junit testing library